mbarbin/provider/README.md

 function call is not known until runtime.
 This is particularly useful in situations where there are many ways to provide a certain functionality, and the choice of provider is determined by the user at runtime.

+## Implementation

+At its core, a provider is just a pair consisting of an internal state and a virtual-table of first-class modules operating on that state.
+This allows dynamic dispatch, but for example doesn't include open recursion or inheritance in its execution model.
+This design offers an interesting balance between object-oriented and modular programming.

 ## Experimental Status